 AdWeek quoted me briefly on the dominance of Artificial Intelligence as a topic of interest at SXSW this year.

 In 2012 I left my career as a journalist and became the co-founder of influencer discovery startup Little Bird.
 You can see our news coverage and citations during that period, here.
 Media coverage of our work ranged from Mother Jones to the Wall Street Journal, Inc, Fortune, Forbes, Time.com, The Verge, AdWeek, Fast Company, and more.

-Throughout my short career as a technology journalist so far, I have had the good fortune of being cited or quoted by the Wall St. Journal, New York Times, BBC, NPR, PBS, ABC, CBS, MNSBC and many other media organizations.
+Before starting Little Bird, I worked as a technology journalist.
+In that capacity, I had the good fortune of being cited or quoted by the Wall St. Journal, New York Times, BBC, NPR, PBS, ABC, CBS, MNSBC and many other media organizations.
 The United Nations and the American Medical Association, too.
 Below are some highlighted links.

 CNN quoted me at length on the gamification of new funding mechanisms for video games.

 CNN interviewed me about the hot new social curation site Pinterest.